-Malaria remains one of the most important infectious diseases in the world today, infecting 300-500 million people yearly and resulting in up toa million deaths, primarily of young African children.
+Malaria remains one of the most important infectious diseases in the world today, infecting 300-500 million people yearly and resulting in up to a 600,000 deaths, primarily of young African children.
 The most severe form of this disease is caused by infection with the mosquito borne protozoan parasite Plasmodium falciparum.
 This parasite lives by invading and multiplying within the red blood cells of its host, causing disease through anemia resulting from red cell destruction, and also through modifications that are made to the surface of infected red cells.
-These modifications make infected cells cytoadherent or "sticky", allowing them to adhere to the walls of blood vessels, leading to obstruction of blood flow and such clinical manifestations as the often fatal syndrome of cerebral malaria.
+These modifications make infected cells cytoadherent or "sticky", allowing them to adhere to the walls of blood vessels, leading to obstruction of blood flow and such clinical manifestations as the often-fatal syndrome of cerebral malaria.
 In addition, parasites are capable of undergoing antigenic variation, a process of continually changing the identity of proteins on the surface of infected cells, thus changing their antigenic appearance and avoiding the immune response.
 In this way the parasite "hides" from the immune system, promoting a long term, persistent infection that is difficult to clear.